skmacelderry/TwitchDownloader-Automator/README.md

 ## Contributing

-Message hylight on discord for inquires.
+Send an email to skmacelderry@gmail.com or message hylight on discord for inquires.